jackcook/GCHelper/README.md

-# GameKitHelper
+# GCHelper

-GameKitHelper is a Swift implementation for GameKit built off of the Objective-C GameKitHelper class described in [this tutorial](http://www.raywenderlich.com/60980/game-center-tutorial-how-to-make-a-simple-multiplayer-game-with-sprite-kit-part-1) by [Ali Hafizji](https://twitter.com/Ali_hafizji).
+GCHelper is a Swift implementation for GameKit built off of the Objective-C GCHelper class described in [this tutorial](http://www.raywenderlich.com/60980/game-center-tutorial-how-to-make-a-simple-multiplayer-game-with-sprite-kit-part-1) by [Ali Hafizji](https://twitter.com/Ali_hafizji).
 If you like this project, feel free to star it or watch it for updates.
 If you end up using it in one of your apps, I would love to hear about it!
 Let me know on Twitter [@jackcook36](https://twitter.com/jackcook36).

 ## Features